-As countries come out of lockdown, ramp up the roll-out of their vaccine program, and start to reopen their borders in the wake of COVID-19, many companies are likely contemplating when—and how—their employees may be able to start travelling for business again.
+As countries come out of COVID-19 lockdown and reopen their borders, many companies are contemplating when—and how—their employees may be able to start travelling for business again.

 Protect your employees and your company by evaluating the risks, proceeding with caution, and planning with care.
 Consider these five steps as business travel resumes.

-Given the new risks faced by travellers, it’s critical to examine all your internal policies and best practices—and make sure that employees understand them before they make any trips on the company’s behalf.
+Given the new risks faced by travellers, it’s critical to examine all your internal policies and best practices — and make sure that employees understand them before making any trips on the company’s behalf.

 Review and update company travel guidelines covering:

 After a moratorium on most business travel, companies are looking hard at which travel costs are necessary and which are not.
-This is especially true in those industries that face pandemic-driven financial shortfalls and/or in which meetings are easily conducted remotely.
+This is especially true in those industries that face pandemic-driven financial shortfalls and/or in which meetings can be easily conducted remotely.

 Of course, some meetings and business transactions are better done in person.
 To judge what’s best for your company, consider these factors: